thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   __these files are stored in a temporary directory first__.
   They are atomically moved to their target path, only after a fully successful download.
   The aim is to avoid breaking the system with half downloaded files.
+* When a downloaded file is copied to its target, the unix user, group and mod are preserved.
 * Once a snapshot has been downloaded from Cumulocity to the device, __the plugin publishes a notification message on the local thin-edge MQTT bus__.
   The device software has to subscribe to these messages if any action is required,